Five Things Your IT Disaster Recovery Plan Should Cover

 In short, a BIA will help the business owner in identifying the financial repercussions of disruption.
 To effectively determine the impact on IT, it is advisable to put each major information system through an impact analysis.

 2. Updated Procedures - Sometimes processes change to achieve cost-optimisation and other times the technology itself changes.
 Whatever be the reason for the change, it needs to be incorporated in the disaster recovery plan.
 Tools used for recovery are also constantly evolving.
 For all you know, there might be a better and more up-to-date tool in the market that meets your recovery requirements better and does so at a lesser cost.
 If you don’t stay abreast of the changes, you will not come to know of such things in a timely manner.
 Even out of date plans cost the business.
-Many times the outdated DR (Disaster Recovery) plans become irrelevant and obsolete.
-A good DR plan will be current with the demands of the business.
+Many times the outdated disaster recovery plan becomes irrelevant and obsolete.
+A good disaster recovery plan will be current with the demands of the business.

 Applying updated and the latest precautionary tools ensure that your business has the best possible defence against any disruptive threat.
 For most of the software used in data recovery, you can turn auto updates on.
 For other things, like IT equipment, recovery procedures you can set reminders or notifications to check for updates.
 Even the recovery plans themselves should be reviewed at regular intervals.